-Before using the Spray Star, the operator or spray technician must familiarize themselves with all of the information on chemical spraying contained in Spraying Procedure of this manual.
+Before using the Spray Star 1600P, the operator and spray technician must familiarize themselves with all of the information on chemical spraying contained in the Turf Spray Guide.

-All testing and calibration of sprayers is to be done with water, not chemicals.
+All testing and calibratin of sprayers is to be done with water, not chemicals.
 This insures the safety to all involved in performing the calibration operation.
 Only after all calibration procedures are completed should chemical be added to the sprayer.